voltrondata-labs/ursabot/README.md

 `@ursabot --help`.

 The @ursabot GitHub user will respond or [react][github-reactions] that it has started a build for you.
-Unfortunately, it does not currently report back on the build status.
-The reporters are already implemented.
-They will be enabled once the proper github integration permissions are set for the [apache/arrow][arrow-repo] repository.
-Until that you have to search around the [buildbot UI][ursabot-url] for it.
 The command parser is implemented in [commands.py](commands.py).

 Currently available commands: